-- You will be taking between 30 to 36 ECTS credits (15 to 18 semester credits) during this session.
+- You will be taking between 30 to 36 credits (15 to 18 semester credits) during this session.

-- If you enroll in the Fall 1A program, you will take an intensive lanuage course at the beginning of the program.
+- If you enroll in the Spring 1A program, you will take an intensive lanuage course at the beginning of the program.
 You will then have the opportunity to take another language course during the semester, but it is not required.